Wacom Competitors Overview: Huion, XP Pen, Gaomon, reMarkable, Xencelabs

 Xencelabs Pen Tablet

-The Xencelabs range of tablets is narrower, offering a small tablet, and a medium tablet, with different choices in bundles of accessories.
+The Xencelabs range of tablets is narrower, offering several tablets, with different choices in bundles of accessories.
 This line claims to prioritize comfort and functionality, all with a great drawing experience.

 The Xencelabs tablet offers wireless connectivity, and is compatible with Windows, macOS and Linux OS and works with all imaging software.
 All the tablets come with two digital pens, a slim and a thick option, both with different keys, interchangeable nibs and an eraser and a carrying case.
 The bundles offer a drawing glove, with a two-finger design, which helps with smudging while resting your hand on the surface.